mushroomcowisheggs/Artgame-Connect-Full/README.md

 Requirements
 - PHP 7.4+ (or compatible PHP runtime)
-- MySQL / MariaDB (or compatible RDBMS)
-- A web server (Apache, Nginx) or the PHP built-in server for development
+- A web server or the PHP built-in server for development

 Quick development setup
 1. Configure DB credentials: edit `config/database.php` with your database host, name, user, and password.
-2. Create the database and import SQL files from `database/` if provided.
+2. Create the database and import SQL files from `database/`.
 3. Ensure any upload directories (e.g. `frontend/assets/uploads`) are writable by the webserver/PHP process.
 4. For a quick local server (development only) you can run: